renatomrocha/Cryptocurrency_Monitoring_App_ReactNative/README.md

 3º npm install in project's directory (where package.json is located)

-4º Connect your android device via USB
+4º Connect your android device via USB (Or use Android Simulator)

 5º npx react-native run-android